Humuani Alaga

 Humuani Amoke Alaga, popularly known as Mama Humuani Alaga (ca. 1900 - 1993) was a Nigerian activist and indigenous entrepreneur in the textile business.
 She was also referred to as a Muminaat who encouraged and influenced women to be active citizens.
 In 1938, she led protesters to demand equal pay and better working condition for women.
-In 1958, she founded the Isabatudeen Womens Society with 11 other women.
+In 1958, she founded the Isabatudeen Women's Society with 11 other women.
 In 1959, she co-founded the National Council of Women's Societies.

 Early life

 Alaga was born around 1900 in Ibadan into the family of Alfa Aliu Adisa Alaga, a Muslim cleric and trader, and Asimowu Oladoyinbo Ladebo Anigbalawo, a textile and bead trader.
-With two older sisters and an older brother, Humani was the youngest in the family.
-She ventured into the sales of textiles and beads at a very young age via her parents.
+With two older sisters and an older brother, she was the youngest in the family.
+She ventured into the sales of textiles and beads at a very young age through her parents.
 She married at the age of 18.